NATO: Enlargement

 Ukraine's relationship with NATO began with the NATO–Ukraine Action Plan in 2002.
 In 2005, Russian president Vladimir Putin said that if Ukraine joined NATO, "we will respect their choice, because it is their sovereign right to decide their own defence policy, and this will not worsen relations between our countries".
 However, since his 2007 Munich speech, Putin has strongly opposed further enlargement.
 In 2010, under President Viktor Yanukovych, Ukraine re-affirmed its non-aligned status and renounced aspirations of joining NATO.
 During the 2014 Ukrainian Revolution, Russia occupied Crimea and supported armed separatists in eastern Ukraine.
 Because of this, in December 2014 Ukraine's parliament voted to end its non-aligned status, and in 2019 it enshrined the goal of NATO membership in the Constitution.
 At the June 2021 Brussels Summit, NATO leaders affirmed that Ukraine would eventually join, and supported Ukraine's right to self-determination without interference.
 In late 2021, there was another massive Russian military buildup on Ukraine's borders.
 Russian president Putin warned that Ukraine joining NATO, and the deployment of missile defense systems or long-range missiles in Ukraine, would cross a red line.
 However, Ukraine was a long way from potential membership, and there were no such plans to deploy missiles.
 The Russian Foreign Ministry drafted a treaty that would forbid Ukraine or any former Soviet state from ever joining NATO.
 Secretary-General Stoltenberg replied that the decision is up to Ukraine and NATO members, adding "Russia has no veto...and Russia has no right to establish a sphere of influence to try to control their neighbors".
 NATO offered to improve communications with Russia and discuss missile placements and military exercises, as long as Russia withdrew troops from Ukraine's borders.
-Instead, Russia invaded Ukraine in February 2022.
+However, relations diminished after the 2022 Russian invasion of Ukraine.
 Ukraine applied for NATO membership in September 2022 after Russia proclaimed it had annexed the country's southeast.